Disney's Aladdin (1994 video game)

-Disney's Aladdin is a 1994 video game developed by SIMS Co., Ltd. for the Game Gear and Master System.
-Based on the film of the same name, Disney's Aladdin is a side-scrolling platform game in which the player character is Aladdin.
+Aladdin is a 1994 platform game developed by SIMS Co., Ltd. for the Game Gear and Master System.
+Based on the 1992 animated film of the same name, Aladdin is a side-scrolling platform game in which the player character is Aladdin.

 The Genesis game differs markedly from the 8-bit game on the Game Gear and Master System.

 Development

 The Walt Disney Company gave Sega a license to create Aladdin games for both the Game Gear and the Sega Genesis because of Sega's previous successes with other Disney video games, such as Castle of Illusion Starring Mickey Mouse and QuackShot.

 Reception

 In the United States, it topped the Game Gear sales charts for three months in 1994, from June to August 1994.
 In the United Kingdom, it was the top-selling Game Gear game in April 1994.

 GamePro named Disney's Aladdin the best Game Gear game at the 1994 Consumer Electronics Show, remarking, "Gorgeous background graphics and detailed, quick-moving sprites make this a magical adventure, indeed."
 Their subsequent review of the game was more critical.
 Though they maintained that the graphics are exceptionally good, they criticized the controls and the beginner-level challenge, commenting, "It would have been better to spend less money on the animated sequences and more on putting better game play into the cart."
 Four reviewers from Electronic Gaming Monthly wrote reviews of the game, with Ed Semrad giving the game a 9/10 rating and the other three (Danyon Carpenter, Al Manuel, Sushi-X) giving it a 7/10 rating.